SolaceProducts/terraform-provider-solacebroker/docs/resources/dmr_cluster_link_tls_trusted_common_name.md

 ### Required

 - `dmr_cluster_name` (String, Deprecated) The name of the Cluster.
-Deprecated since 2.18.
+Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `remote_node_name` (String, Deprecated) The name of the node at the remote end of the Link.
-Deprecated since 2.18.
+Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `tls_trusted_common_name` (String, Deprecated) The expected trusted common name of the remote certificate.
-Deprecated since 2.18.
+Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.

+### Read-Only

+- `id` (String) Placeholder identifier attribute.